PhillypHenning/Witchlight/Sessions/Arc-4/Arc-Items.md

 18. **Inkwell, bone material**: Pouring no longer possible, old ink petrified inside.
 19. **Porcelain Button**: Pearl-like luster, preserved by neglect.
 20. **Half-Burnt Candle**: Remnants surrounded by its own wax spill.

+4. **Vow Keeper Ring**
+   This gold ring is engraved with symbols representing trust and fidelity.
+With their partner’s consent, the wearer can cast *Sanctuary* on them once per day.
+Additionally, if one partner falls unconscious, the ring will emit a gentle, glowing light and a soft chime to alert the other partner.